tamago-labs/nft-next/README.md

         },
 ```

-Those hashes can be generated from following command
+Those hashes can be generated from following command at `FEVM-Hardhat-Kit` folder.

 ```
 yarn hardhat generate-leaves --sentence "MY SENTENCE TO BE SNAPSHOTED"